Level 3 Background Check Is NOT Federal (Sanctions & FACIS Explained)

 Many employment options will not quite reach the need for a level 3 background check and will only require level 1 or 2 checks.
 This is especially common with entry-level positions or jobs that don’t deal with certain groups or sensitive information.

-What is FACIS Level 3 Background Screening?
+What Is FACIS Level 3 Background Screening?

 A FACIS level 3 background check does have more official and specific distinctions.
 The FACIS (Fraud Abuse Control Information System) is a national database that is specific to healthcare workers in the United States.